CESNET/eduroam-icinga/doc/icingaweb2_config.md

 In our setup we decided that it would be nice to have custom dashboard for every realm administator.
 This is done by [dashboard.sh](https://github.com/CESNET/eduroam-icinga/blob/master/sync/dashboard.sh) within the synchronization process.
 Created dashboards are working fine but there still were default dashroard which were displayed as default.
 To get rid of these
-(their information value did not seem valuable to us) some parts of icingaweb2 code needed to be commented out.
+(their information value did not seem valuable to us) some parts of Icinga Web 2 code needed to be commented out.
 These [lines](https://github.com/Icinga/icingaweb2/blob/master/modules/monitoring/configuration.php#L290-L369) need to be commented out.
 Using this approach means that anytime the icingaweb2 package is upgraded this breaks down and default dashboards will be displayed again.